clearroad/clearroad-api/guide/source/includes/_getting_started.md

 ## Step 1.
 Install the library as dependency

 We are using `npm` to install the `ClearRoad` api library.
-Open a terminal window in your project and nstall the dependency using the command:
+Open a terminal window in your project and install the dependency using the command:

 <div class="full-column"></div>
 ```shell